kyeji1107/OptOrch/02_examples/AMPL_example_guide.md

 - If AMPL reports a license error, check whether the AMPL license has been activated.
 - If the solver reports a license error, check the solver license separately.
 - If file-loading errors occur, make sure that all files remain in the same folder as `OptOrch.run`.
+- The `expected_output/selected_indivisuals.csv` file is intended as a reference output for checking whether the example runs successfully.